steve-christie/tasks-stack/README.md

 **Prerequisites**
 - You must have docker installed.
-- If using windows, it's also recommended to configure your WSL config to ensure docker cannot be allocated too much memory
+- **If using windows, it's also recommended to configure your WSL config to ensure docker cannot be allocated too much memory and subsequently slow down your machine**
 - Assumption is that you are running Compose V2 which uses syntax `docker compose` in the CLI.
 Deprecated Compose V1 has not been tested, evident by using `docker-compose` in the CLI.

 Health checks have not been setup at this time, so the suggested approach below spins up each component separately, allowing time in between for them to start up.